ritch/mdoq/README.md

 **returns** *MiddlewareFunction(req, res, next, use)*

 A function that wraps all the current middleware.
-Useful for proxying data between servers and clients.
+Useful for proxying data between servers, clients and other **mdoq** stacks.

     var app = require('express').createServer();
       , db = mdoq.require('mdoq-mongodb')